Targeted Harassment: The Media-Led Witch Hunt of Rhea Chakraborty

 STAGE 3: Responses by Industry, Activists, Politicians, and Journalists

-Rajput’s death caused a social media frenzy, amplified by Bollywood actors, politicians, social media and celebrity influencers, and television news channels.
-For example, on July 29, Subramaniam Swamy, a politician belonging to the ruling Bharatiya Janta Party (BJP) tweeted that evidence in Rajput’s death pointed to murder and not suicide (Figure 7 below).1
+An outcome of this campaign was that it muddied the waters in creating confusion around the cause of Rajput’s death.
+It led to a social media frenzy, amplified by Bollywood actors, politicians, social media and celebrity influencers, and television news channels.
+For example, on July 29, Subramaniam Swamy, a politician belonging to the ruling Bharatiya Janta Party (BJP) tweeted that evidence in Rajput’s death pointed to murder and not suicide (figure 7 below).1